Great National Assembly Square, Chișinău: Parades

 During the Soviet Moldovan era, parades were held on this square in honor of the Great October Socialist Revolution, May Day, and Victory Day, until the 1989 Moldovan civil unrest during which the military parade of the Kishinev Garrison in honor of the October Revolution was interrupted by demonstrators.
 On the morning of 7 November, a group of 100 people took candles and stood in front of Soviet tanks preparing for the parade.
 Once supporters of the Popular Front of Moldova arrived at Victory Square, the leaders of Communist Party of Moldova left the central stage immediately.
 The independent Armed Forces of Moldova hosted military parades were dedicated to the independence of Moldova.
 These parades were held in 2001, 2011, and 2016.

 Public demonstrations

 In 1966, Soviet cosmonaut Yuri Gagarin visit the city, attending a mass demonstration on the square.
 It marked the 500th anniversary of the city's establishment.
 On August 31, 1989, the adoption of the Romanian language as a state language occurred on the square.
 A 2018 rally supporting the reunification of Moldova and Romania was held on the square.
 In the run up to the 2020 Moldovan presidential election, an organization affiliated with President Igor Dodon, the Union of Officers of Moldova, occupied the square.

 Political activities

 On 15 May 2000, after the Government's initiative to abolish benefits for veterans of the Soviet–Afghan War, sympathizers went to Great National Assembly Square.
 Protests against President Vladimir Voronin took place on the square during the April 2009 Moldovan parliamentary election protests.
 Many mass events during the 2015–2016 protests in Moldova took place in the square.
+On 21 May 2023, the European Moldova National Assembly took place in the square.